rkwitt/teaching/code/video_utils/README.md

 ## Usage

-Assume you already have a video file `video.mp4` and you created an intro image `dummy.png`, as shown below.
+Assume you already have a video file `video.mp4` and you created an intro image `dummy.png`, as shown below (e.g., using Powerpoint/Keynote, or whatever you desire).
 Assume they both reside in `/tmp/`.

 ![Dummy intro](Dummy.png "Dummy Intro")